giordanoDaloisio/MODNESS/README.md

 - `assets`: contains pictures of the MODNESS metamodel and of the models implemented for the considered use cases
 - `baselines`: contains the MANILA and FairML implementations of the use cases used in the evaluation
 - `data`: contains the datasets used in the evaluation
+- `eclipse.zip`: contains an Eclipse bundle with all the required plugins to run the metamodel and generate the code

 ## Evaluation reproduction

-Follow these instructions to reproduce the evaluation performed to answer the **RQ2** of the paper
+Follow these instructions to reproduce the evaluation performed to answer the **RQ2** of the paper.

 ### 1. How to import the metamodel, the models and generate the code

 In the following, we report the steps to import the metamodel and the models, and to generate the code.

 #### 1.1 Requirements

+##### Manual installation

 To open the EMF editor and generate the code and the DSL, you have to download: